 6. What challenges does Everest Base Camp elevation bring?

-Since Everest Base Camp climbs the trail all the way up to 5,364 meters, the trek is quite stressful in itself.
+The trek is quite stressful since Everest Base Camp climbs the trail up to 5,364 meters.
 Hikers will have to walk the endless trail that winds up and down.
 Not just that, they even have to batter harsh weather conditions of the base camp as it lies high above sea level.

 7. Do we suffer from altitude sickness while climbing Everest Base Camp?